← Work

 It does the heavy, multi-step work where you can watch it reason, shows its evidence, and stops at one clear human approval.
 The autonomy of autopilot, with the trust autopilot never earned.

 The autopilot was the obvious pitch, and it tested the worst.
 People will not hand the wheel to an agent they cannot see.
-That rejection is what pointed to the model I shipped: do the work in the open, then ask.
+That rejection is what pointed to the model I built the demo around: do the work in the open, then ask.

 Testing: what changed